-The Cesky terrier is a canine of contrasts.
-Small but sturdy, lively but laidback, driven but docile—this dog is a well-rounded hunter that also makes a lovable family dog.
-As you might expect, such a treasure is hard to find, with the Cesky being one of the rarest dog breeds in the world.
+The Cesky terrier is a small dog from the Czech Republic with a long body, short legs, distinct facial hair, and silky fur that is typically trimmed along the back and sides.
+This breed is defined by contrasts: Small but sturdy, lively but laid-back, and driven but docile, Cesky terriers are well-rounded hunters that also make lovable family dogs.
+As you might expect, such a breed is hard to find, and the Cesky is one of the rarest dog breeds in the world.

-Also known as the Bohemian terrier, this is the national dog of the Czech Republic.
-Cesky is pronounced like “chess-kee” and the word literally means Czech—which is fitting since the breed’s beginnings were a product of one Czech man’s vision and determination.
-Cesky terriers are longer than they are tall and sport a long, silky coat that comes in varying shades of gray.
+Also known as the Bohemian terrier, the Cesky is the national dog of the Czech Republic.
+Cesky is pronounced like “chess-kee” (literally meaning Czech), which is fitting since the breed’s beginnings were a product of one Czech man’s vision and determination.
+Cesky terriers are longer than they are tall and sport a long, silky coat in varying shades of gray.
 A distinctive plume of fur cascades from the forehead and over the eyes.

 Height: 10 to 13 inches